José Ramírez hits grand slam, AL-leading Guardians beat Red Sox 6-4

 TRAINER’S ROOM

-Red Sox: SS Romy González (left wrist sprain) is still experiencing stiffness in his wrist and “not progressing the way he wanted,” according to manager Alex Cora.
+Red Sox: SS Romy González (left wrist sprain) is still experiencing stiffness in his wrist and “not progressing the way he wanted,” according to Cora.
 González has been sidelined since April 11.

-Guardians: RHP James Karinchak (right shoulder inflammation), who isn’t eligible to come off the 60-day injured list until May 27, joined his teammates in Cleveland and will join them on their six-game trip.
+Guardians: RHP James Karinchak (right shoulder inflammation), who isn’t eligible to come off the 60-day injured list until May 27, will travel with the team on its six-game trip to Atlanta and Houston.

 UP NEXT